DukMastaaa/cppcube/README.md

 sessions and display basic summary statistics.
 UI design is inspired by the legendary https://cstimer.net.

+I can't get orange to display properly with `ncurses` yet - for now, the purple colour shown in cube views represents orange, and the other orange-looky one is for yellow.
+This is quite a substantial drawback and I'll try my best to resolve it.

 ## Build
 Here are build requirements: